 After the female makes tunnels into the wood for her eggs, she leaves the tunnel to collect flower pollen, which she tucks into the egg galleries.
 Using the chewed pulp from the wood, the female seals off the gallery.
 As the egg develops, it eats the pollen and eventually finds its way out.

-As the weather gets colder, the carpenter bees look for a nice warm gallery dug out of wood.
+As the weather gets colder in Rhode Island, the carpenter bees look for a nice warm gallery dug out of wood.
 They stay there until the weather warms up again.
 Some bees may die during the winter, but many survive and return in the spring.

 If a Fox Pest Control customer has an infestation of covered pests between regularly scheduled Home Protection Plan treatments, we will come back and perform targeted treatments to get rid of the pest at no charge.
 If Fox Pest Control cannot resolve the problem after three such targeted treatments, we will cheerfully refund the customer’s last monthly subscription fee, as long as all other terms of the agreement have been met.